 Whilst I have very little interest in those who are searching for five minutes of fame, I do acknowledge those who are chasing a dream that takes skill, talent and passion.
 Think Masterchef and The Voice.

+I acknowledge them for their bravery to be visible on a scale most people wouldn’t dare.
 They present their creations and their gifts to a panel of judges, an audience and the public and wait to be critiqued.
-Extraordinary courage.
+This must take extraordinary courage.

-To be the first to introduce yourself at a networking event?
+// To be the first to introduce yourself at a networking event?

-To tell your boss what she’s offering is not what you need, then telling her what is?
+// To tell your boss what she’s offering is not what you need, then telling her what is?

-To enter an authentic and honest conversation with a team member addressing their performance?
+// To enter an authentic and honest conversation with a team member addressing their performance?

-To put forth your radical idea in a team meeting?
+// To put forth your radical idea in a team meeting?

-To say no to someone, with elegance and grace?
+// To say no to someone, with elegance and grace?

-To request to lead the next team project?
+// To request to lead the next team project?

-To present this month’s results at the next all staff meeting?
+// To present this month’s results at the next all staff meeting?

-To create a vision for your team and communicate it with such clarity and excitement they make it their vision too?
+// To create a vision for your team and communicate it with such clarity and excitement they make it their vision too?

 // To step into your superior’s role whilst she’s away?

-To put your hand up for a promotion?
+// To put your hand up for a promotion?

-To apply for that role that feels out of your league?
+// To apply for that role that feels out of your league?

-But staying small or silent or frozen creates discomfort too, because we are not made to sit still.
+Paradoxically, staying small or silent or frozen creates discomfort too, because we are not made to sit still.
 It’s not our natural state.

 What if you could learn to become more comfortable with the uncomfortableness of being visible?
 What if you could learn to step out of the shadows and show your gifts and skills and strengths?
 Even uncover new ones?

 Great news – you can!
-And here are are my top 5 tips on how to do so:
+And here are my top 5 tips on how to do so:

+3. Show your passion.
 Let’s flick back to reality TV for a moment – those who do well on the ‘skill shows’ have a true passion for their craft.
 They are open to the criticism they receive, and adjust accordingly.
 They expand and grow – never losing sight of their passion.
 These are the contestants who, when they are eliminated, gush over the positivity of the experience and everything they’ve learned.
 They are excited to return home and keep working on, and in, their passion with their new skills!
-If you want to speak up, it's usually because you have something to share that you're passionate about.
+If you have a desire to speak up or show up, it's usually because you have something to share that you're passionate about.
 Use that passion.

+4. Live aligned with your values.
 Do you know your top 5 values?
 Those most important to you right now?
 Uncover what these are and live your life aligned with them.
-You will then be living a life that’s authentic to YOU and it doesn’t matter what others think or say.
+You will then be living a life that’s authentic to you and it doesn’t matter what others think or say.

-So whilst they often come under a barrage of criticism and opinion, I give a big cheer to the amateur chefs, cooks, artistic performers, renovators, tattooists and bakers battling it out on TV.
+Whilst they often come under a barrage of criticism and opinion, I give a big cheer to the amateur chefs, cooks, artistic performers, renovators, tattooists and bakers battling it out on TV.

 I give a big cheer to the leaders focusing on improvements for their team, organisation, community, country and sometimes the world!

-Thanks for having the courage to be visible and inspiring the rest of us.
+I thank them for having the courage to be visible and inspiring the rest of us.